Combined electrostatic and strain engineering of BiFeO$_3$ thin films at the morphotropic phase boundary

 Close inspection of the ISHG response at the early growth stages reveals an onset of SHG from the deposition of the very first monolayer.
-By normalizing the ISHG intensity to the film thickness, we extract the evolution of spontaneous unit-cell polarization of the film, P$_\text{S} \propto \chi^{(2)}$, \cite{DeLuca2017a} during growth [Fig.~\ref{fig:crit_thickness}(b)].
-Clearly, the tetragonal BFO grown on CCMO-buffered LAO takes on its polarization from the very first unit-cell layer, and the size of the polarization remains roughly independent of thickness.
-This is noteworthy because the polarization discontinuities at the top and bottom interfaces of a very thin ferroelectric layer leads to a very strong depolarizing field due to incomplete screening of bound charges. \cite{Junquera2003,Tagantsev2006,Jia2007} Consequently, ferroelectrics often exhibit a critical thickness below which the spontaneous polarization is either completely suppressed \cite{Fong1650,Junquera2003} or coerced into a nanoscale multidomain state, \cite{Lichtensteiger2005,Lichtensteiger2007,Strkalj2019} such that the net polarization is quenched.
-In particular, rhombohedral-like monoclinic BFO films under moderate in-plane strain of about -1\% exhibit a critical thickness of five unit cells when grown on a conducting buffer, because of the incomplete screening of this depolarizing field.\cite{DeLuca2017a} Here, in contrast, we demonstrate a complete absence of critical thickness with an immediate onset of the full polarization in the epitaxially stabilized tetragonal phase on a conducting buffer during deposition.
+By normalizing the ISHG intensity to the film thickness, we extract the evolution of the spontaneous unit-cell polarization of the film, P$_\text{S} \propto \chi^{(2)}$, \cite{DeLuca2017a} during growth [Fig.~\ref{fig:crit_thickness}(b)].
+This confirms that T-phase BFO grown on CCMO-buffered LAO exhibits a spontaneous polarization from the very first unit-cell layer, and the size of the polarization remains roughly independent of thickness.
+This is noteworthy because conventionally the polarization discontinuities at the top and bottom interfaces of a thin ferroelectric layer lead to a strong depolarizing field due to incomplete screening of bound charges. \cite{Junquera2003,Tagantsev2006,Jia2007} Consequently, ferroelectrics often exhibit a critical thickness below which the spontaneous polarization is either completely suppressed \cite{Fong1650,Junquera2003} or coerced into a nanoscale multidomain state, \cite{Lichtensteiger2005,Lichtensteiger2007,Strkalj2019} such that the net polarization is quenched.
+In particular, rhombohedral-like monoclinic BFO films under moderate in-plane strain of about -1\% exhibit a critical thickness of five unit cells followed by a thickness-dependent value of P$_\text{S}$ at the growth temperature.\cite{DeLuca2017a} Here, in contrast, we demonstrate a complete absence of critical thickness with an immediate onset of the nearly thickness-independent polarization in the epitaxially stabilized tetragonal phase on a conducting buffer during deposition.